Minting & Redeeming

 _assets

-Array of amounts of the assets used to mint the DTF
+Array of amounts of each asset used to mint the DTF

 Redeeming